lee-dohm/stargate-rp-resources/people.md

 ## Humans

 The species of sapient humanoid indigenous to Earth.
+Despite being indigenous to Earth, humans are present on a great many worlds throughout the galaxy because of the intervention of the Goa'uld.
 The term _Tau'ri_ specifically refers to the humans of Earth.

 ### Everyman Skills